 In 2004 he performed at the Hurricane Festival in Scheeßel in Lower Saxony, but ill health prevented him from playing any further concerts in Germany.

 After years of silence, Bowie was in the spotlight once again.
 On his 66th birthday – January 8, 2013 – he announced that The Next Day would be his new album.
 On the same day, he released the digital pre-single Where Are We Now?.

 In the song he reflects on his Berlin years with arguably his most personal and biographical lyrics.
 He mentions KaDeWe, Potsdamer Platz, Dschungel in Nürnberger Straße and the Bösebrücke bridge between Wedding and Prenzlauer Berg.

 Although he wasn’t to return to Berlin in person, a spectacular exhibition of Bowie’s life and work brought his legend back into the spotlight.
 Opening first at London’s Victoria and Albert Museum, the Bowie show, packed with costumes, instruments, videos, pictures, posters and sound installations, was a huge success.

-At Martin-Gropius-Bau, the exhibition focused particularly on his time in Berlin.
-Many artefacts from the era were on display, including items relating to music recordings alongside Bowie’s Berlin front door keys.
+Held at the Gropius-Bau Museum, the exhibition focused particularly on his time in Berlin.
+Many artefacts from the era were on display, including items relating to music recordings and even Bowie’s Berlin front door keys.